 Shaky Knees Festival 2019 –

+What’s better in regards to Artists helping Artists than flying down the Eastern Seaboard to catch some of your favorite and underrated acts at a multi day festival?
 So, the time is upon us.
 The seventh run of Atlanta’s alternative rock fest occurs in Central Park this weekend.
 Stay glued here – I’ll try to post pics and such.

 We made it!
 Nearly missed our flight but the vending machine says it all..